square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 ## Overview

 This sample web application is implemented using [Express](https://expressjs.com/).
-The purpose of this sample is to showcases the functionalities of the [Square Gift Cards API](https://developer.squareup.com/reference/square/gift-cards-api) and, including:
+The purpose of this sample is to showcase the functionalities of the [Square Gift Cards API](https://developer.squareup.com/reference/square/gift-cards-api) and, including:

 - Creating a gift card
 - Activating a gift card